Aliases for TEAD3 Gene

 This gene product is a member of the transcriptional enhancer factor (TEF) family of transcription factors, which contain the TEA/ATTS DNA-binding domain.
 It is predominantly expressed in the placenta and is involved in the transactivation of the chorionic somatomammotropin-B gene enhancer.
 Translation of this protein is initiated at a non-AUG (AUA) start codon. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TEAD3 Gene

 TEAD3 (TEA Domain Family Member 3) is a Protein Coding gene.
-Among its related pathways are Hippo signaling pathway and Metabolism.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity.
+Among its related pathways are Metabolism and Hippo signaling pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II transcription factor binding.
 An important paralog of this gene is TEAD1.

 UniProtKB/Swiss-Prot for TEAD3 Gene